Toyota Supply Chain

 With multiple teams moving in parallel and no unifying framework, the risk wasn’t just redundancy.
 It was ontology drift.

-Our IBM design team saw this not as a series of discrete issues, but as symptoms of a systemic communication failure.
+My design team and I saw this not as a series of discrete issues, but as symptoms of a systemic communication failure.
 It was a design problem at its core.

 User Research: Listening Across Roles